mkorby-git/dataparc-chatbot/readme.md

 # dataPARC Chatbot Widget

-A lightweight, responsive chatbot widget designed for the dataPARC website to help visitors find Sales, Support, and Documentation resources quickly and efficiently.
+A lightweight, responsive chatbot widget designed for the main dataPARC website, or dataPARC Community Forum, to help visitors find Sales, Support, and Documentation resources quickly and efficiently.

 ![Chatbot Demo](assets/chatbot-preview.png)